shykes/dotcloud-cli/README.md

     > cd ~/dev/myapp
     > dotcloud2 connect myapp

-It will create your working directory with the (existing) dotcloud application `myapp`.
+It will link your current working directory with the (existing) dotcloud application `myapp`.

 ## Contributing